Formula

 No. BMI is a simple screening measure.
 It does not directly measure body fat, fitness, muscle mass, pregnancy status or individual medical risk.

 BMI is a compact height-and-weight index.
-It is useful because the formula is simple and repeatable, but the page keeps its limits visible so the number is not mistaken for a diagnosis.
+It is useful because the formula is simple and repeatable, but a competitive calculator must also show units, category, healthy range and limitations so the number is not mistaken for a diagnosis.

 BMI compares weight with height squared.
 That makes it easy to calculate across large groups, but it does not directly measure body fat, muscle, bone density or individual health risk.